I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 and hidden riches of secret places,

-that you may know that it is I, God, who call you by your name,
+that you may know that it is I, God, the God of Israel,

 4 For Jacob my servant’s sake,